WAYS TO CONSERVE LAND:

 OUR ACCOMPLISHMENTS TO DATE:

-North Port has a diverse range of natural communities throughout its residential neighborhoods, often referred to as habitat: scrub, scrubby flatwoods, mesic hammocks, mesic (pine) flatwoods and freshwater wetlands, that are all at risk of being altered or destroyed by development.
+North Port and our surrounding areas are composed of a diverse range of natural communities, often referred to as habitat: scrub, scrubby flatwoods, mesic hammocks, mesic (pine) flatwoods and freshwater wetlands, that are experiencing daily alteration or destruction as a result of development.

-Our City's neighborhoods are SO much more than a mass collection of 10,000 square foot vacant lots created by General Development Corporation in the 1960's.
+North Port's neighborhoods are SO much more than a mass collection of 10,000 square foot parcels of land created by General Development Corporation in the 1960's.

 We encourage you to take a walk around your neighborhood and look and listen closely at all you see and hear from ground level all the way to the tree tops.